Fr. 25.90

 About the author

 Ian Knight is widely acknowledged as a leading authority on the colonial campaigns of the Victorian Empire.
-He has written over 30 books on the subject including Men-at-Arms, Campaign, Essential Histories, Elite and Fortress titles for Osprey, including the Queen Victoria's Enemies series.
+He has written extensively on the subject including several Men-at-Arms, Campaign, Essential Histories, Elite and Fortress titles for Osprey, including the Queen Victoria's Enemies series.
 He has worked on a number of television documentaries and is a founder member of the Victorian Military Society.
 He has received awards for his work on campaigns in southern Africa during the 19th century, notably the Anglo-Zulu War.
+He lives in West Sussex, UK.Raffaele Ruggeri was born in Bologna where he still works and lives.
+After studying at the Fine Arts Academy, he worked in several areas of graphics and design before deciding to devote himself to illustration.
+He has long been interested in military history and has illustrated a number of books for Osprey including MAA 547, Roman Army Units in the Eastern Provinces (2) and CBT 55, Roman Legionary vs Gallic Warrior.

 Summary